earlyprototype/lucier-gpt2-activ-tensor-reson-experiments/README.md

 **Geography** [Canad(a)] → **Finance** [Ag, FT] → **Political philosophy** [injustice, Rousse(au), prolet(ariat)]

 What's going on here?
-These initially nonsensical outputs start to feel familiar.
-A bit pre-covid culture-war familiar.
-GPT-2 Small was trained exclusively on WebText — 40GB of text scraped from Reddit-curated outbound links, circa 2018 [(Radford et al., 2019)](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf).
+These initially nonsensical outputs seem related, and somewhat familiar.

-No joke.
+After completing this first experiment and observing the results, I had to know what the original training data was.
+To say I was gobsmacked to learn that GPT-2 Small was trained exclusively on WebText — 40GB of text scraped from Reddit-curated outbound links, circa 2018 [(Radford et al., 2019)](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), would be quite the understatement.

 The fifth prompt — *"The cat sat on the mat and then the"* — followed the same early descent, then left the path at iteration 20 and settled somewhere else entirely: `Divine`.